ALEXANDER THE GREAT AND SHERLOCK HOLMES

 We recommend a Youtube video.
 All rights belong to the owners.
 We own nothing.

 Though Watson describes Holmes as unaccustomed to literature (A Study in Scarlet), he soon realizes that his friend knows literary works very well.

 Philip’s son and the creature of Conan Doyle are the subjects of lots of artworks – books, movies, sculptures, paintings, songs and so on.
+Both characters found their way into the world of interactive games as well.
+Alexander is the hero of countless strategic and war games, while Sherlock inspired logic games.
 They inspired many artists in almost every field of art.
 These heroes globally assemble culture.
 Many nations are proud of them and their memories are immortal.
 These two men were legends.
 We can be sure that as long as men live on earth lots of wonderful artworks will be devoted to them.